https://nursing.ouhsc.edu/Programs-Academics Parent Page: Programs & Academics id: 26457 Active Page: Family Nurse Practitioner id:27159

 Admission Requirements

-• Completion of a Master's degree in Nursing from an accredited institution
+• Completion of a Master's degree in Nursing from a United States regionally accredited institution.

 Curriculum